Kitura/kitura.dev/en/guides/typesafesessions.md

 ## Defining a TypeSafeSession

-To create a TypeSafeSession, declare a type that conforms to the `TypeSafeSession` protocol:
+To create a `TypeSafeSession`, declare a type that conforms to the `TypeSafeSession` protocol:

 ```swift
 // Defines the session instance data